 Years of Experience

-When it comes to location, the highest average paycheck (around $94K annually) can be spotted in San Jose, Calif.; San Francisco, Calif. ($90K), Palo Alto, Calif. (approximately $74K), and the company's headquarter city of Stanford, Calif. (about $69K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($94K annually) can be spotted in San Jose, Calif.; San Francisco, Calif. ($85K), Palo Alto, Calif. (around $75K), and the company's headquarter city of Stanford, Calif. (approximately $67K) are the next top-paying cities.

 Certifications and Degrees

-In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $94K per year.
-Data Analysis also popped up often in the survey as an important skill; about an eighth of employees surveyed report using it at work.
-Microsoft Office, Clinical Research, and Microsoft Excel were also reported by many survey participants.
+In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $95K annually.
+Data Analysis is a popular skill among Stanford University workers, with around one in eight of those surveyed reporting using it on the job.
+Other top skills include Microsoft Office, Microsoft Excel, and Budget Management.

 Benefits and Perks